Frequently Asked Questions about DVD & Blu-ray Authoring, Menu Design, Video Post-ProductionExplore The Authoring House

 *Captions cannot be added to a finished master without disassembling the master and re-authoring.
 Additional charges apply.

-*Our authoring software for DVD is DVD Studio Pro.
+*Our authoring software for DVD is Scenarist SD.
 Captions or SDH captions must be created to be compatible with that program.
 The same rules of frame rate listed in the section on subtitles apply.
 We utilize Scenarist for Blu-ray authoring.
 For SDH subtitles, the same rules listed in the section on Blu-ray subtitles apply.

 *Blu-ray captions in the traditional sense are not available.
 A SDH subtitle file (subtitles for the deaf and hard of hearing) must be utilized.
 For SDH subtitles follow the same guidelines outlined in the section on subtitles).